goatshriek/stumpless/docs/roadmap.md

    open, as they will attempt to bind to the same socket name and will fail as it already exists.
 For details on the progress of this bug, see [issue #54](https://github.com/goatshriek/stumpless/issues/54).
- * [ADD] **Roll-up header for C++ bindings**
-   Instead of including each class header in the calling code, it would be more convenient to simply include a single header.

 ## 2.0.0 (next major release)
  * [ADD] **Thread safety for all library calls and structures**